 While some people put on the same 100% cotton socks for running, walking, and hiking, serious trail runners often invest in socks specifically designed for trail running.
 Trail socks need special features to stand up to the challenges of the trail.

 Trail running makes your feet rock back and forth more than running on concrete, which makes blisters more likely.
-You also can’t bail into the Starbucks on the corner of your usual inter-city run, so trail running socks need to handle more weather conditions.

 Because of these conditions, breathability and sock construction are key factors to consider.
-Socks need to dry quickly after getting doused in rain (or after you sweated too much).
+Socks need to dry quickly after getting doused in rain (or after you sweat too much).
 They also need to compress the feet a bit so that the socks don’t bunch and form blisters.

 There are many socks designed for trail running out there, so what sets Rockay apart?
 It’s the recycled fibers that they use to make their socks.
 If you’re committed to sustainability, Rockay may be a good fit.

-If you’re looking at the Rockay Razer trail running socks, you need to check out their breathability and construction as well as their cushioning, durability, and sustainability.
+If you’re looking at the Rockay Razer trail running socks, you need to check out their breathability and construction, as well as their cushioning, durability, and sustainability.

 Trail running makes your feet rock back and forth more than running on concrete, which makes blisters more likely.
 A good trail running sock is tight so that it doesn’t bunch up and rub as your feet rock.
 Most running socks are designed to simply cushion the bottom of your feet, but trail socks consider motion in other directions too.